itelnov/skeernir/README.md

 Here's what you need to do to get your environment set up and get started:

-### Setup Conda Environment with Python 3.11

 1. Create a new conda environment with Python 3.11:
 ```console
 conda create --name my_env python=3.11
 conda activate my_env
 ```

+2. (Optional) Prepare for Graph's LLM

-2. Update packages and install `ccache` and `cmake`:
+Update packages and install `ccache` and `cmake`:

 ```console
 apt-get update
 apt-get install ccache
 apt-get install cmake

 ```

-### Prepare for Graphs

 Install Llama.cpp to use llama.cpp server.
 See [Llama.cpp](https://github.com/ggerganov/llama.cpp) for detailed instructions.
 The same to [Ollama](https://github.com/ggerganov/llama.cpp) or [vLLM](https://github.com/vllm-project/vllm)

 You can communicate with your models and tools as you prefer, just implement your [Langgraph](https://python.langchain.com/docs/langgraph) Graph based on your previous projects or based on [examples](src/graphs) provided.
 For instance if you're going to work with LLM models using llama.cpp python bindings, perform the following steps:

-1. In your newly created conda environment, install llama-cpp-python:
+In your newly created conda environment, install llama-cpp-python:

 ```console
 pip install llama-cpp-python --upgrade --force-reinstall --no-cache-dir